 Grading options: A-F (default), P-NP

 Introduces advanced skills necessary to work with children birth - 5 in a community field placement setting.
 Includes developmental theory, developmentally and culturally appropriate practices, and individualized methods to support guidance and conflict resolution.
 Covers the evaluation of environments and curriculum, building family and community relationships, and professionalism.
 Department permission.
-Prerequisites: ECE 135, HEC 226, ECE 221, WR 121, HE 112.
+Prerequisites: ECE 135, HEC 226, ECE 221, WR 121.
 Corequisites: ECE 260A, ECE 200, ECE 234.

 Upon successful completion of this course, students will be able to: